vlandeiro/yamlett/README.md

 ### MLflow-like tracking

-With `yamlett`, you are free to organize you tracking information so you could decide to store it using a &ldquo;flat&rdquo; approach similar to MLflow where each key has an associated value and there is no nesting involved.
+With `yamlett`, you are free to organize you tracking information so you could decide to store it using a &ldquo;flat&rdquo; approach similar to MLflow where each key has an associated value and there can be no nesting.

 ```python
 from yamlett import Run